ROBERT WALTERS PLC (THE "COMPANY")

 Other elements of the strategy to improve staff retention and maximise career opportunities include significant investment of time and financial resources in employee training and development including regular appraisals, aimed at core consultant competencies and focused on enhancing management potential.
 The Group culture and the associated processes help to increase productivity and also improve employee alignment to the business.
 A comprehensive approach to succession planning is also in place across the Group.

-Diversity and inclusion and gender pay initiatives are in place, including review of family friendly policies, with target setting and committed actions to close gaps to mitigate the impact over time.
-The Board promotes, monitors and benchmarks diversity and inclusion, with initiatives and actions being a focus across all of the Group's regions.
-The Group has a zero tolerance policy towards inappropriate behaviour.
+Diversity and inclusion and gender pay initiatives are in place, including improvements to maternity and adoption policies, with target setting and committed actions to close gaps to mitigate the impact over time.

 The Group offers international career opportunities and actively encourages the redeployment of existing talent to international offices and also to establish new offices.